Peter Cain (politician): Political career

 Cain was pre-selected for the Canberra Liberals' ticket for Ginninderra in December 2019.
 In October 2020, Cain was elected as a Member of the Legislative Assembly.
 Cain was appointed the following shadow portfolios; Attorney-General, Planning and Land Management, Multicultural Affairs and Assistant Treasurer.
 Cain's former portfolios were Regulatory Services and Jobs and Workplace Affairs, that were redistributed to other Liberal MLAs in the mid-2022 reshuffle.
 Cain is also an Assistant Speaker of the Legislative Assembly.

 On 19 June 2025, Cain announced he would resign from his positions as Shadow Attorney-General and Shadow Planning and Housing Services Minister and move to the Liberals' backbench saying that he could no longer support the party's leadership team.

 On 28 October 2025, Cain was suspended from the Liberal party due to his decision to cross the floor and vote for a longer parliamentary sitting calendar.

 Personal life

 Cain is married to Claire with seven children, and lives in Belconnen.
-He is a practising Catholic and a vegetarian.
+He is a practicing Catholic and a vegetarian.